gothinkster/rails-realworld-example-app/README.md

 This repo is functionality complete -- PRs and issues welcome!

+Check out the [rails-5.1 branch](https://github.com/gothinkster/rails-realworld-example-app/tree/rails-5.1) to see the updated code for Rails 5.1

 # Getting started

 To get the Rails server running locally: